Zurich: Religion

-Before the Protestant Reformation reached Zürich, it was de jure and de facto Roman Catholic.
+Before the Protestant Reformation reached Zurich, it was de jure and de facto Roman Catholic.

-The Protestant Reformation, led by Huldrych Zwingli, made Zürich both a theological centre and a stronghold of Protestantism in Switzerland.
+The Protestant Reformation, led by Huldrych Zwingli, made Zurich both a theological centre and a stronghold of Protestantism in Switzerland.
 Another Swiss city with a comparable status was Geneva, the so-called Protestant Rome, where John Calvin and his Protestant Reformers operated, as well as Basel.
-Zürich attracted other influential Protestant Reformers like Heinrich Bullinger.
-Zwingli translated the Bible (Zürich Bible) into the local variety of German, and introduced the Reformation by winning support of the magistrates, the princess abbess Katharina von Zimmern, and the largely peasant population of the Canton of Zürich.
+Zurich attracted other influential Protestant Reformers like Heinrich Bullinger.
+Zwingli translated the Bible (Zurich Bible) into the local variety of German, and introduced the Reformation by winning support of the magistrates, the princess abbess Katharina von Zimmern, and the largely peasant population of the Canton of Zurich.
 The canton unanimously adopted the Reformed tradition, as represented by Zwingli.
 Religious wars between Catholics and Protestants tormented the Swiss Confederacy.
-Zwingli died for political and religious reasons by defending the Canton of Zürich in the Battle of Kappel.
+Zwingli died for political and religious reasons by defending the Canton of Zurich in the Battle of Kappel.
 Bullinger took over his role as the city's spiritual leader.

 In 1970, about 53% of the population were Swiss Reformed, while almost 40% were Roman Catholic.
 Since then, both large Swiss churches, the Roman Catholic Church and Swiss Reformed Church, have been constantly losing members, though for the Catholic Church, the decrease started 20 years later, in around 1990.
-Nevertheless, for the last twenty years, both confessions have been reduced by 10%, to the current figures (census 2010): 30% Roman Catholic, and 26% Swiss Reformed (organized in Evangelical Reformed Church of the Canton of Zürich).
-In 1970, only 2% of Zürich's inhabitants claimed to be not affiliated with any religious confession.
+Nevertheless, for the last twenty years, both confessions have been reduced by 10%, to the current figures (census 2010): 30% Roman Catholic, and 26% Swiss Reformed (organized in Evangelical Reformed Church of the Canton of Zurich).
+In 1970, only 2% of Zurich's inhabitants claimed to be not affiliated with any religious confession.
 In accordance with the loss by the large Swiss churches, the number of people declaring themselves as non-affiliated rose to 17% in the year 2000.
 In the last ten years, this figure rose to more than 25%.
 For the group of people, being between 24 and 44 years old, this is as high as one in every third person.

-5% of Zürich's inhabitants are Muslims, a slight decrease of 1%, compared to the year 2000.
-The Mahmood Mosque Zürich, situated in Forchstrasse, is the first mosque built in Switzerland.
+5% of Zurich's inhabitants are Muslims, a slight decrease of 1%, compared to the year 2000.
+The Mahmood Mosque Zurich, situated in Forchstrasse, is the first mosque built in Switzerland.

 The population of Jewish ethnicity and religion has been more or less constant since 1970, at about 1%.
-The Synagoge Zürich Löwenstrasse is the oldest and largest synagogue of Zürich.
+The Synagoge Zürich Löwenstrasse is the oldest and largest synagogue of Zurich.

 Social

-The level of unemployment in Zürich was 3.2% in July 2012.
+The level of unemployment in Zurich was 3.2% in July 2012.
 In 2008, the average monthly income was about CHF 7000 before any deductions for social insurances and taxes.
 In 2010, there were 12,994 cases (on average per month) of direct or indirect welfare payments from the state.

 Quality of living

-Zürich often performs very well in international rankings, some of which are mentioned below:
+Zurich often performs very well in international rankings, some of which are mentioned below: